 These days kids get into formal programs much sooner and they are more and more demanding, so often they never get the chance to play without the pressure of a coach or having to perform at a certain level.

 Plus, I played defense most of my life and wasn’t the most comfortable with carrying the ball, here I was free to try, make mistakes, and learn.
+I could work on how to do a body feint, how to shoot, just about anything I could think of.
 The soccer game was the teacher.
 We weren’t trying isolated technical skills, we were trying new moves and tricks in a competitive form.

 Get Out And Play Pickup!